Frequently Asked Questions

 Will I have to carry anything with me?

 Yes, you’ll have to carry a light pack with water, lunch, rain gear and some other light safety items each day.
 In some cases, we may have to filter water during the day.
 Our guides will carry water filters on the trail, but you may want to bring your own as well to ensure that you have a water filter right when you might need it.
 You'll also want to be sure to have a hydration pack or water bottles that can carry enough water for the longer days on the tour.
+Generally that means at least a 70 oz. bladder hydration system or two or three large water bottles.
 Be sure to test out your hydration system prior to your tour to see how much water you need and how long your water will last.
 Our guides will carry additional safety items and wilderness first aid kits in case of emergency.
 But, all of the heavy loads will be taken care of for you!

 Will I see support vehicles while I’m running?